Internet-Draft SCITT Architecture December 2024

 1. Introduction

-This document describes the scalable, flexible, and decentralized SCITT architecture.
+This document describes the generic, interoperable, and scalable SCITT architecture.
 Its goal is to enhance auditability and accountability across supply chains.

 SCITT provides a way for Relying Parties to obtain this information in a way that is "transparent", that is, parties cannot lie about the information that they publish without it being detected.
 SCITT achieves this by having producers publish information in a Transparency Service, where Relying Parties can check the information.